mcbookshelf/bookshelf/docs/modules/hitbox.md

 A snapshot of the entity's hitbox at a specific moment:

-- Improves performance when the entity's size will never change.
+- Improves performance when the entity's size will never change
 - Includes the base entity and all passengers in one combined box.
-When baking a pile of passengers, the base entity bakes all passengers and sets its hitbox to encompass the entire stack.
+When baking a pile of passengers, the base entity bakes all passengers and sets its hitbox to encompass the entire stack
-- Does not update dynamically, collisions may break if the entity changes later.
+- Does not update dynamically, collisions may break if the entity changes later

 ➔ Set using [#bs.hitbox:bake_entity](#bake-entity)